percepio/Tracealyzer-STM32CubeIDE-SWO/README.md

 This demo project focuses on the STLINK streaming performance and is not intended to demonstrate the full capabilities of Tracealyzer.
 Check the [Tracealyzer product page](https://percepio.com/tracealyzer) for more information.
 The demo project is for the [B-U585I-IOT02A](https://www.st.com/en/evaluation-tools/b-u585i-iot02a.html) board and uses the integrated STLINK v3 on the board.
-This setup can easily be replicated for other STM32 devices using STLINK debug probes on cores like Arm Cortex-M3, M4, M7, M33 and above.
+However, this trace streaming setup can also be used for other STM32 devices assuming the ITM unit and SWO output is included.
+This is typically the case on STM32 boards based on Arm Cortex-M3, M4, M7, M33 cores or above.
+ITM is typically not supported on Arm Cortex-M0/M0+ devices.
 The STLINK v2 is also supported in theory, but only supports SWO speeds up to 2 MHz which limits the applicability for RTOS tracing.

 If you have questions about this solution, [contact Percepio here](https://percepio.com/contact-us/).